AndrewEC/ContrastCalculator/README.markdown

 Note: This program requires that your computer and Java version support per-pixel translucency/transparency in order for the snipping tool to properly function.

+Downloads
+---
+Take a look at the [build](https://github.com/pele1250/ContrastCalculator/tree/master/build) folder for the various builds available for download.

 3rd Party Libraries
 ---